Bill Longley (gunfighter): Capture and execution

 On June 6, 1877, Longley was surrounded and arrested without incident by Nacogdoches County Sheriff Milt Mast and two deputies while he was residing in De Soto Parish, Louisiana under the alias "Bill Jackson."
 He was returned to Texas, tried in the Lee County Court, and sentenced to hang for the murder of Wilson Anderson.
 His appeal was denied in March 1878.
 On October 11, 1878, Longley was executed by hanging in Giddings, Texas, only a few miles from his childhood home of Evergreen.
 His grave and a state historical marker are in the Giddings City Cemetery.

 Legend, hoaxes, and tall tales

-Longley claimed to have killed thirty-two people, mostly of African American heritage.
+Although he was known to have committed seven murders Longley claimed to have killed thirty-two people, mostly of African American heritage.

 Death hoax

 Years after the execution, Longley's father, Campbell, came forward in a press release stating that his son had not been executed, and the death had been faked.
 After confirming the location of Longley's grave site, an exhumation of the human remains was performed in 2000.
 They were taken to the Smithsonian Institution in Washington D. C., where DNA tests were performed, along with a skull reconstruction.
 In June 2001, it was officially reported that the remains from the grave site were indeed those of Bill Longley.